howard8888/workspace/README.md

 Snapshots are written via **atomic replace**: write to a temp file in the same directory and rename over the old snapshot.
 If a crash occurs mid-write, the old file remains intact.
 On load:

-1. Parse JSON safely; if it fails, print a clear error with the path and keep the process alive so the user can save to a new file.
+1. Parse JSON safely, if it fails, print a clear error with the path and keep the process alive so the user can save to a new file.

 2. Validate minimal invariants (`anchors`, `latest`, `bN` shape).
 If any are missing, reconstruct conservative defaults and continue (prefer a live session to a hard fail).